Certified Scrum Trainer®

 • Adapting the sequence, content or flow of the course as needed, based on audience assessment.

 • 2D: Every qualifying training event delivered by a CST is of the highest quality.
-This is demonstrated by:
+A CST inspects and adapts their training to improve over time.

 • Collaborate with others on the development of new course design, instructional format, assessment activity, or other educational practice.